 You may be reading this article right now because you:

-- You’re visiting Vancouver Island and are looking for great nature spots.
+2) You’re visiting Vancouver Island and are looking for great nature spots to explore and this one came up.

 Why the official Hole in The Wall waterfall area is confusing to reach: